makerfactoryio/docs/docs/development-boards/esp32/program.md

 | --- | --- |
 | ![Preferences window](../../images/esp32/arduino_ide/preferences_window.jpg) | select *Additional Boards Manager URLs* |

-It's not necessary to change setting inside the *Network* tab.
-But a change in the *Settings* tab is necessary.
+It's not necessary to change the settings inside the *Network* tab.
+But a change in the tab *Settings* is necessary.
 Add an entry to the *Additional Boards Manager URLs*:

 ![board_manager_urls](../../images/esp32/arduino_ide/board_manager_urls.jpg)

-You could directly paste the following url into the input field or open the seperate window:
+You could directly paste the following url into the input field or open a separate window:

 ```
 https://dl.espressif.com/dl/package_esp32_index.json